East Longmeadow High School

 The five tier birthday cake, each tier symbolizing a decade, moves up Maple St (E.L.
 Public Library and town hall in background).
 Standing on the float, Rosemarie Molinari Myers leads the alumni, walking behind, in cheers for our school.
 Photo courtesy of The Republican newspaper.

-Riding in the parade were our librarian, Mrs. Ann Lynch (front seat in white), and music teacher, Mr. John Cheney (back seat in white).
+Riding in the parade were librarian Mrs. Ann Lynch (front seat in white), and music teacher Mr. John Cheney (back seat in white).
 Photo courtesy of Roy Esposito.

 In the front seat in red was Mr. Francis Dutille, who taught math and coached football and track.
 In the back seat is Mrs. Yarnell, the wife of Glenn Yarnell (ELHS 1965), who is driving.
 Photo courtesy of Roy Esposito.